Soft symmetries of topological orders: Soft symmetry from gauged SPT defects

 In particular, when $g_1=p,g_2=q$ the $R$ symbol is transformed into $-R$, so it does not satisfy \eqref{Rinvariance}.
 Meanwhile, one can find another representative $\omega_{\text{sf}}\in Z^2(B\gsf,U(1))$ in the same cohomology class as $\omega_{pq}$, i.e., $[\omega_{\text{sf}}]=[\omega_{pq}]\in H^2(B\gsf,U(1))$ and symmetric as a function of $g,h$; $\omega_{\text{sf}}(g,h)=\omega_{\text{sf}}(h,g)$ for any $g,h\in\gsf$.
 We will explicitly construct such a cocycle representative in Appendix \ref{app:cocycle}.
 With this new choice of 2-cocycle, the action on fusion vertices are given by

 and this phase action leaves both $F$, $R$ symbols invariant, being consistent with \eqref{Finvariance}, \eqref{Rinvariance}.
 From now, we will use $U_{\text{sf}}$ as the data of the braided tensor auto-equivalence.
 This symmetry is regarded as the vertex basis gauge transformation with the matrices given by the phases $\Gamma=U_{\text{sf}}$.
+The symmetry does not permute anyons, while as demonstrated below, this vertex gauge transformation is not a natural isomorphism.
 In other words, this $\Z_2$ symmetry is a soft symmetry.
 Below, let us summarize the notable properties of this $\Z_2$ symmetry: \begin{itemize} \item The $\Z_2$ symmetry does not induce the permutation of anyons.
 To see this, recall that the SPT defects $\omega_2$ acts on the magnetic flux $[g]$ by attaching an electric charge given by the slant product $i_g\omega_2\in \mathrm{Rep}(Z(g))$.
 The slant product is related to the torus partition function through $i_g\omega_2(h)=Z_{\text{SPT}}(T^2(g,h))$, where $T^2(g,h)$ denotes a torus with the holonomy $g,h\in\gsf$ on each cycle.
 For the cocycle $\omega_{\text{sf}}$, the slant product is trivial since the torus partition function with any flat $\gsf$ gauge field becomes trivial, $Z_{\text{SPT}}=1$.
 For instance, if $n_p(g)=1$ on a torus $T^2(g,h)$, $h$ needs to satisfy $n_q(h)=0$ due to $ghg^{-1}h^{-1}=1$, so the integral of $\omega_{\text{sf}}$ (which is identical to the integral of $\omega_{pq}$) vanishes.
-This leads to the trivial permutation action by the symmetry. \item We have $\eta=1$, meaning that the anyons do not carry fractional charge under the $\Z_2$ symmetry.
+This leads to the trivial permutation action by the symmetry.

 \item This $\Z_2$ soft symmetry is faithful in the sense that it acts by a non-trivial operator on the Hilbert space supported on a genus $g \geq 2$ surface.
 For instance, the action on the genus 2 surface with the anyon diagrams $a_1=[p], a_2=[r_1], z= [x]$ in Fig.~\ref{fig:genusg} is given by